 It’s cold outside!
 Winter is in full swing and spring is not looking to warm up.
 A remarkable phenomenon occurs when the temperature drops in liquids.
 Fluids condense and shrink in volume when the temperature is cold.
 Interestingly, the volume of fuel and gas drops as well, the same is true for the opposite.

 What does that mean for the average person filling their car, or an operator ordering unbranded bulk fuel?
-Well cozy up and let’s explore the adverse and strange effects of temperature on fuel.
+Well cozy up and explore the adverse and strange effects of temperature on fuel an lubricants.

 Because diesel and gasoline are fluids, they become much denser when it is cold.
 We purchase fuel on a volume metric so this affects the amount of fuel you purchase when it is cold vs when it is hot.
 We promise there is a science to this!
-The severity of change is measured by aΒ coefficient of thermal expansion or Ξ² for short.Β A thermal expansion coefficient measures the change in volume (as a ratio) based on a change in temperature.
-Usually, units of this measurement areΒ 10-6/K (how many millionths of the original volume does a liquid change with a change of one Kelvin).
-Letβs take a look at some cold hard numbers.
+The severity of change is measured by a coefficient of thermal expansion or β for short.
+A thermal expansion coefficient measures the change in volume (as a ratio) based on a change in temperature.
+Usually, units of this measurement are 10-6/K (how many millionths of the original volume does a liquid change with a change of one Kelvin).
+Take a look at some cold hard numbers.

 Ethyl Alcohol | 1,120 |